 John Adams, the second president of the United States, holds the distinction of being the first lawyer to ascend to the nation’s highest office.
-Born in 1735 in Massachusetts, Adams was a Harvard-educated attorney who gained prominence for his principled defense of British soldiers after the Boston Massacre, demonstrating his deep commitment to justice and the rule of law.
+Born in 1735 in Massachusetts, Adams was a Harvard-educated attorney who gained prominence for his principled defence of British soldiers after the Boston Massacre, demonstrating his deep commitment to justice and the rule of law.
 His legal expertise and persuasive arguments played a crucial role in the fight for American independence, helping shape the foundation of the new nation.
 As president, Adams’ legal background influenced his governance, particularly his emphasis on diplomacy, the independence of the judiciary, and adherence to constitutional principles.
 His legacy as the first lawyer-president set a precedent for future leaders, showcasing how legal training can prepare individuals for the complexities of political leadership.

 Who Was The First Lawyer To Become President?